Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - This is a regional service

 ### Health checks
 HC to route traffic to only healthy EC2 instances.
+HC works at the Target group level.

 Types:
 - Establishing a connection to a backend EC2 instance using TCP and marking the instance as available if the connection is successful.
 BUT , only verifying that the port of an application is open doesn’t mean that the application is working